 A child born in Australia with at least one Australian Citizen or Australian permanent resident parent, are automatically granted Australia citizenship and do not require a visa to travel and live in Australia.
-However, if a child does not meet the requirements for automatic citizenship, a parent who is an Australian Citizen, Australian Permanent Resident or eligible New Zealand Citizen, can sponsor their child to live in Australia as a permanent resident on a Child subclass 101 visa.
+However, if a child does not meet the requirements for automatic citizenship, a parent who is an Australian Citizen, Australian Permanent Resident or eligible New Zealand Citizen, can sponsor their child to live in Australia as a permanent resident on a Child Visa application (subclass 101).
 The child must be outside Australia for the lodgement of the application and also the visa grant.

-Any child over the age of 16, may be required to meet character requirements.
+Any child over the age of 16, may be required to meet character requirements for their child visa application.
 This may include obtaining police checks from any country that the child has lived in for 12 months or more.

 The child will also have to meet health requirements including a medical examination.